kimmoller/minilist/README.md

 ### List

-List all existing in progress items
+List todo items.
+By default the command will only show items that are todo or in progress

 ```
 minilist list